Lion dance: History

-Chinese lion dance styles
+Chinese styles

 The two main types of lion dance in China are the Northern and Southern Lions.
 There are however also a number of local forms of lion dance in different regions of China, and some of these lions may have significant differences in appearance, for example the Green or Hokkien Lion (青獅, Qing Shi) and the Taiwanese or Yutien Lion (明獅, Ming Shi), popular with the Hokkien and the Taiwanese people.

 Other ethnic minority groups in China also have their own lion dances: for example, the lion dance of the Muslim minority in Shenqiu County in Henan called the Wen Lion, the lion dance in Yongdeng County, Gansu, and others.
 There are other related forms of dances with mask figures that represent mythical creatures such as the Qilin and the Pixiu.
 The Qilin dance and the Pixiu dance are most commonly performed by the Hakka people who were originally from Central China, but have largely settled in the south of China and southeast Asia in modern times.

 Chinese lion dances usually involve two dancers but may also be performed by one.
 The larger lions manipulated by two persons may be referred to as great lions (太獅), and those manipulated by one person little lions (少獅).
 The performances may also be broadly divided into civil (文獅) and martial (武獅) styles.
-The civil style emphasizes the character and mimics and behaviour of the lion, while the martial style is focused on acrobatics and energetic movements.
+The civil style emphasizes the character and behaviour of the lion, while the martial style is focused on acrobatics and energetic movements.
 Various forms of lion dance are also widely found in East Asian countries such as Japan, Korea, Vietnam, as well as in communities in the Himalayas region.